 Loss of Cultural Connection to Wildlife

 Oakland Zoo's California Trail includes bison alongside other native Californian species.
 These bison will breed naturally, and their offspring will be returned to Blackfeet tribal land in Montana to strengthen the wild herd.
-Conservation education will also be an important component of the
+Conservation education is also an important component of the California Trail.

 Outreach and Education

 Oakland Zoo aims to use our immense access to the public to help wildlife.
 We are enthusiastic about the return of bison to Blackfeet tribal lands, and we show this by sharing information about this charismatic species - as well as what people can do to help them - with our guests.

 Oakland Zoo will assist the Iinnii Initiative with the cultivation of ecotourism programs, creating nature-based, sustainable jobs and inspiring learning and connection to bison and the Blackfeet Nation heritage.